Updated 8/31/2025

 Our getting-started guide for SPSS is also helpful for getting started with PSPP.

-The capabilities are impressive, including graphing.
-It’s a fine way to avoid spending thousands of dollars on the big cheese.
+The program is impressive and includes graphing.
 A great deal of work has gone into the analyses themselves, and the routines the program does run are well fleshed out.
-The user interface is awkward, but it’s fast; while on SPSS it takes a long time for windows to form and disappear.
+The user interface is awkward, but it’s fast.

 Until SPSS wised up, you could use PSPP to open SPV files with the original formatting.
-This stopped working with SPSS 28 (more so with 29).
+This stopped working with SPSS 28 and got worse with SPSS 29.
 Even SPSS 28 can’t read many SPSS 29 output files!
-There is no SmartViewer for Mac past version 24, so you can’t read these files with SmartViewer either.
 Other than annoying stats faculty, it’s hard to see why these changes were made, but it’s yet another good reason to ditch SPSS itself.

 t-tests require two-value group variables—you can't pick, say, Dodge vs Chrysler from a list of automotive brands; you have to create a new variable consisting solely of Dodge and Chrysler, which is a nuisance given the new-variable computing interface.
 Variable lists don't show labels, so variable names have to be chosen carefully.